chandy80/Tech-task/tech-task/README.md

 import { Bar, Radar } from 'react-chartjs-2';
 ```

+> [!NOTE]
-This should be all you need to get this running, however if you have any queries please reach out.
+> This should be all you need to get this running, however if you have any queries please reach out.